Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers discover they already pay for another product that covers enough of the same workflow.
 Overlap churn is common in stacks that grew quickly without central ownership.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Duplicate or overlapping tool" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.